Seasons of the Witch: Beltane Oracle

 Lorraine Anderson is a spiritual entrepreneur who loves to live intentionally and uses spiritual practices for healing, growth, and transformation.
 She is a tarot reader, astrologer, spiritual teacher, and writer.
 Inspired by her diverse lineage, she combines practical healing practices from her ancestors.
 Lorraine owns Spirit Element, a soul-based apothecary, and Made with Stardust, a private label development and supplies provider for spiritual-based businesses.

 Juliet Diaz is a highly skilled healer, seer, and herbalist.
-She has a Master’s degree in Herbal Medicine from a long line of witch healers from Cuba.
+She has a Master’s degree in Herbal Medicine and is from a long line of witch healers from Cuba.
 She is an indigenous descendant of the Taino tribe.
 Juliet owns November Sage Apothecary and manages Tierra Sagrada, an online learning community for witchcraft.

 Cards and the Artwork

 Seasons of the Witch: Beltane Oracle deck comes with 44 cards.
-These cards are of standard oracle size, around 9 x 12.5 cm (3.5 x 5 inches), just like the other decks in the same series.
+The cards are standard oracle size, around 9 x 12.5 cm (3.5 x 5 inches), just like the other decks in the same series.
 You can make your custom deck by combining cards from different sets.
 The edges of these cards are gilt, this time in a gorgeous gold colour that goes perfectly with the Beltane theme.
 The paper quality of these cards is excellent, with a semi-gloss finish that makes them easy to shuffle.

 The beautiful Beltane-themed cards of the deck are decorated with full-sized, captivating images stretching across the card.
 Each card has a unique name that sits elegantly on top of the picture, making it easier to remember and identify.
 Furthermore, every card contains a brief but profound passage that imparts valuable Beltane-related knowledge.
-The guidebook with the cards is conveniently numbered, allowing you to locate the card you need effortlessly.
+The guidebook with the cards is conveniently numbered, allowing you to effortlessly locate the card you need.

 In keeping with the Beltane theme, the yellow colour appears in many ways in the colour scheme of the cards.
 For example, the primary colour on the back of the cards is yellow, with yellow bees buzzing around the illustration.
 In the centre of the illustration is a full moon, which brings to mind the importance of the moon as a symbol of intuition.